Judgement of Solomon: Intra-biblical allusions

 Several stories in the Hebrew Bible bear similarity to the Judgment of Solomon and scholars think they allude to it.

 The most similar story is that of the two cannibal mothers in 2 Kings 6:24–33, which forms part of the Elisha cycle.
 The background is a famine in Samaria, caused by a siege on the city.
 As the king passes through the city, a woman calls him and asks him to decide in a quarrel between her and another woman.
 The women had agreed to cook and eat the son of one woman, and on the other day to do the same with the son of the other woman; but after they had eaten the first woman's son, the other woman hid her own son.
 The king, shocked from the description of the case, tore up his royal cloth and revealed that he was wearing sackcloth beneath it.
 He blamed Elisha for the circumstances and went on to chase him.

 There are some striking similarities between this story and the Judgment of Solomon.
 Both deal with nameless women who gave birth to a son.
-One of the son dies, and a quarrel erupts as to the fate of the other one.
+One of the sons dies, and a quarrel erupts as to the fate of the other one.
 The case is brought before the king to decide.
-According to Lasine, the comparison between the stories emphasize the absurdity of the situation in the story of the cannibal mothers: While in the Judgment of Solomon, the king depend on his knowledge of maternal nature to decide the case, the story of the cannibal women describe a "topsy-turvy" world in which maternal nature does not work as expected, thus leaving the king helpless.
+According to Lasine, the comparison between the stories emphasizes the absurdity of the situation in the story of the cannibal mothers: While in the Judgment of Solomon, the king depends on his knowledge of maternal nature to decide the case, the story of the cannibal women describes a "topsy-turvy" world in which maternal nature does not work as expected, thus leaving the king helpless.